-- to present informal education tools (board games), the most important concepts related to board games and a possibility of more efficient translation of board games, - development of participants' creation and support in the development of social competence, e.g. team work, - to be used by youth workers in their work.
+- to board games and a possibility of more efficient translation of board games,

+- competence, e.g. team work,

+- to be used by youth workers in their work.

 The proposal of the workshop allows the participation of people who do not speak a common language and are unfamiliar with board games.
 A workshop participant becomes familiar with key terms and rules of the game.
 The workshop is aimed at presenting the possibilities of integration and development of social competences.
 This board game workshop enables the participants to know each other better, to value other players (feeling that they have something to say), and to know their opinions and point of views which are learned through the proposed exercises.